CIDRAM/CIDRAM/_docs/readme.en.md

 - `[Function]` instructs the script what to do with the signature (how the signature should be regarded).
 - `[Param]` represents whatever additional information may be required by `[Function]`.

 The signature files for CIDRAM SHOULD use Unix-style linebreaks (`%0A`, or `\n`)!
-Other types/styles of linebreaks (eg, Windows `%0D%0A` or `\r\n` linebreaks, Mac `%0D` or `\r` linebreaks, etc) MAY be used, but are NOT preferred.
+Other types/styles of linebreaks (e.g., Windows `%0D%0A` or `\r\n` linebreaks, Mac `%0D` or `\r` linebreaks, etc) MAY be used, but are NOT preferred.
 Non-Unix-style linebreaks will be normalised to Unix-style linebreaks by the script.

 Precise and correct CIDR notation is required, otherwise the script will NOT recognise the signatures.
-Additionally, all the CIDR signatures of this script MUST begin with an IP address whose IP number can divide evenly into the block division represented by its CIDR block size (eg, if you wanted to block all IPs from `10.128.0.0` to `11.127.255.255`, `10.128.0.0/8` would NOT be recognised by the script, but `10.128.0.0/9` and `11.0.0.0/9` used in conjunction, WOULD be recognised by the script).
+Additionally, all the CIDR signatures of this script MUST begin with an IP address whose IP number can divide evenly into the block division represented by its CIDR block size (e.g., if you wanted to block all IPs from `10.128.0.0` to `11.127.255.255`, `10.128.0.0/8` would NOT be recognised by the script, but `10.128.0.0/9` and `11.0.0.0/9` used in conjunction, WOULD be recognised by the script).

 Anything in the signature files not recognised as a signature nor as signature-related syntax by the script will be IGNORED, therefore meaning that you can safely put any non-signature data that you want into the signature files without breaking them and without breaking the script.
 Comments are acceptable in the signature files, and no special formatting is required for them.
 Shell-style hashing for comments is preferred, but not enforced; Functionally, it makes no difference to the script whether or not you choose to use Shell-style hashing for comments, but using Shell-style hashing helps IDEs and plain-text editors to correctly highlight the various parts of the signature files (and so, Shell-style hashing can assist as a visual aid while editing).